Batman '89 (comic book): Shadows

-Dent escapes his hospital room as he begins displaying increasingly erratic behavior and relying on his coin to make most of his decisions.
-Barbara hears what Dent did the next day while talking to Selina Kyle, who takes the opportunity to scan Barbara's hard drive under the guise of helping her with a virus.
+Dent begins displaying increasingly erratic behavior and relying on his coin to make most of his decisions.
+Barbara learns that he escaped the hospital while talking to Selina Kyle, who secretly scans her hard drive under the guise of helping her with a virus.
 Dent steals multiple files from the GCPD before retreating into the subway and sets up the abandoned Burnside station as his new base of operations.
 Meanwhile, Bruce invites Drake to meet him at Wayne Manor to discuss the arsonists.
 Prior to their meeting, Bruce learns that his great-grandfather acquired an automotive company owned by Drake's ancestors in a forced buyout.
-Drake goads Bruce into fighting him and deduces that he is Batman from his fighting style before revealing himself to be the masked vigilante from Burnside.
-He proposes they form a partnership to combat the chaos slowly brewing in the city.
+Drake goads Bruce into fighting him and deduces that he is Batman from his fighting style before revealing himself to be the masked vigilante.
+He proposes they form a partnership to combat the chaos brewing in the city.

 As her father resigns as commissioner, Barbara receives a note from Dent telling her to meet him at the park.
-Dent hires a criminal the police use as an informant who was connected to "The Lincoln Job", a case where a group of robbers attempted to rob 31 million dollars in two armored cars, and uses him to recruit the various Joker gangs for an attack on the GCPD.
+Dent hires a criminal informant connected to a high stakes case known as "The Lincoln Job" to recruit the various Joker gangs for an attack on the GCPD.
 They collapse four subway tunnels in close proximity to the GCPD headquarters and ambush the police outside.
 Batman helps Gordon fight the gang members inside while Drake takes out the snipers covering the streets.
-They eventually confront Dent in the evidence room stealing a suitcase from the Lincoln Job case after shooting Bullock.
-Dent manages to make Batman accidentally shoot Gordon with a knockout dart, allowing him to steal the suitcase and kidnap the commissioner while forcing Batman to stay behind to save Bullock and deal with the police.
+They eventually find Dent in the evidence room stealing a suitcase from the Lincoln Job after wounding Bullock.
+Dent manages to make Batman accidentally shoot Gordon with a knockout dart, allowing him to kidnap the commissioner while forcing Batman to stay behind to save Bullock.

-The next day, Dent donates $900,000 to the residents of Burnside.
-Batman and Drake locate him at the park where he's meeting with Barbara thanks to Gordon placing the knockout dart in his clothes.
+The next day, Dent donates some of the stolen money to Burnside's residents.
+With Gordon's help, Batman and Drake locate Dent at the park meeting with Barbara.
 Barbara attempts to arrest Dent, but is knocked out by Catwoman, who encourages Batman and Drake to follow Dent while she takes care of the police and henchmen nearby.
-At the station, Gordon calls out Dent for his twisted sense of morality, prompting him to shoot the commissioner despite the coin flip encouraging him not to.
-As Gordon dies, Batman arrives to confront the fallen district attorney.
-Dent blows up the station and critically injures Batman, discovering his secret identity in the process.
-Catwoman and Drake arrive to rescue Bruce and take him back to the Batcave for Alfred to tend to his wounds.
+Distraught from Barbara's actions, Dent kills Gordon and blows up the station to critically injure Batman, discovering his secret identity in the process.
+Catwoman and Drake rescue Bruce and take him back to the Batcave for Alfred to tend to his wounds.